faircloth-lab/phyluce-workflows/README.md

     git clone https://github.com/faircloth-lab/phyluce-workflows
     ```

-2. Navigate too that location and install dependencies from conda environment
+2. Navigate to that location and install dependencies from conda environment

     ```bash
     cd <path to wherever you cloned>